GLOBAL MARKETS-Shares rise; dollar dips on stimulus hopes

 LONDON, Aug 29 Global stocks jumped almost one percent on Monday while the dollar struggled after Federal Reserve Chairman Ben Bernanke left the door open for further action to stimulate the U.S. economy and fight unemployment.

-World shares rose 0.98 percent, with European and Asian markets tracking Friday's 1 percent rise on Wall Street following Bernanke's keynote speech in Jackson Hole.
+World shares rose 0.9 percent, with Asian markets tracking a strong bounce for Wall Street, which closed up 1 percent following Bernanke's keynote speech in Jackson Hole on Friday.

-As the same venue, IMF chief Christine Lagarde added to pressure for policymakers to do more to prop up a flagging global economy, telling officials they must "act now", including forcing European banks to bulk up their capital.
+IMF chief Christine Lagarde also added to market pressure for policymakers to do more to prop up a flagging global economy at the meeting of central bankers, telling officials they must "act now" to save the recovery.

-U.S. stock futures SPc1 predicted a 1 percent rise when the market opens after Hurricane Irene, downgraded to a tropical storm on Sunday, caused less damage than feared in the nation's financial centre.
+European stocks also gained, up 0.7 percent, and U.S. stock futures SPc1 rose around 1 percent after Hurricane Irene, downgraded to tropical storm status, spared the nation's financial centre the worst.

-With London markets closed for a holiday, European stocks rose 0.8 percent, with banks shrugging off Lagarde's comments on the sector to trade up 1.1 percent.

 Analysts said a bad run of data before the Fed's meeting may prove crucial.